 Hindus believe in reincarnation.
 The basic belief is that a person's fate is determined according to his deeds.
 These deeds in Hinduism are called Karma.

-Traditionally, baby showers are given only for the family's first child, and only women are invited, though this has changed in recent years, now allowing showers being split up for different audiences: workplace, mixed-sex, and feminist.
+Traditionally, baby showers are given only for the family's first child, and only women are invited, though this has changed in recent years, now allowing showers to be split up for different audiences: workplace, mixed-sex, and feminist.
 Activities at baby showers include gift-giving and playing themed games.

 Baby shower games vary, sometimes including standard games such as bingo, and sometimes being pregnancy-themed, such as "guess the mother's measurements" or "guess the baby".
-These games help let the close friends attending the shower bond with the mother, and enable the new family to say thanks ahead of time, figuring out who is willing and able to help them with the challenges of bringing up a child.
+These games help the close friends attend the shower bond with the mother and enable the new family to say thanks ahead of time, figuring out who is willing and able to help them with the challenges of bringing up a child.

 Janoi vidhi holds high significance in Hinduism.
 It is one of the major sanskars amongst the 16 mentioned in the Hindu Dharmashastras.
-A janeu is a white colored, sacred thread made of three streams of threads, that is worn from the left shoulder towards the right side.
+A janeu is a white-colored, sacred thread made of three streams of threads worn from the left shoulder towards the right side.
 This ceremony is known as Upanayana Sanskar in Sanatan Dharma, where upanayana signifies moving closer to God, while in Sanskrit, it is called Yagyopavita Sanskar.
-Yagyopavita is a blended word of yagya and upavita, which means getting the right to perform yagya/havan (fire sacrifice).
+Yagyopavita is a blended word of Yagya and upavita, which means getting the right to perform Yagya/havan (fire sacrifice).
 Without completing this ritual; praying, studying, doing puja, business, etc. are said to be meaningless.